BenGlasser/demeter/README.md

 #### Mix Hydrate Task

-This project contains a mix task for hydrating the database with fresh foodtruck data.
+We all know how important it is to stay hydrated, and that's why this project contains a mix task for hydrating the database with fresh foodtruck data.
 This task can be run with the command `mix hydrate` and can be run any time whether the service is running or not.

 ## Testing

 Currently all the tests are passing.
 If they don't pass for you, all I can say is "_It works on my machine_" ¯\\\_(ツ)\_/¯

 1. you can run all the tests by running `mix test` in the root of this project
-2. individual tests can be run by suppliing a file path to the test task, `mix test </path/to/test.exs>` or `mix test </path/to/test.exs>:<line-number>`
+2. individual tests can be run by supplying a file path to the test task, `mix test </path/to/test.exs>` or `mix test </path/to/test.exs>:<line-number>`

 ## Thoughts